jsvisa/goleveldb-bench/pebble-grant-report.md

 ## Phase 4: Pull Requests and Code Contributions

-Since my expertise lies more in application-level optimization rather than database internals, and given that the Block Access List (BAL) approach was planned to mitigate read amplification issues, I shifted my focus from database-level optimizations to application-level performance improvements in Geth.
+Given my expertise in application-level optimization rather than database internals, and considering that the Block Access List (BAL) approach was planned to mitigate read amplification issues, I shifted focus from database-level optimizations to application-level performance improvements in Geth.

 In this phase, I identified and addressed several performance bottlenecks within Geth code, particularly in the pathdb indexing module, and also discovered bugs in the history state indexing module.